The Four Best Netflix Series Debuting And Returning In March 2017 [New Trailers]

 Young teenager Clay loses his classmate and crush (Hannah) when she commits suicide.
 Hannah explains why she took her own life through a collection of audio tapes that she left behind.

 Based on the best-selling young adult novel, this new show is a passion project of the multi-talented Selena Gomez.
 Where Gomez was in front of the camera in Netflix’s The Fundamentals of Caring, the young superstar is behind the camera as an executive producer of 13 Reasons Why.
-In an interview with The Hollywood Reporter, Gomez describes why she took on this Netflix series.
+In an interview with the Hollywood Reporter, Gomez describes why she took on this Netflix series.

 “I was actually going through a really difficult time when they started production…I went away for 90 days, and I actually met tons of kids in this place that were talking about a lot of the issues that these characters are experiencing.